Skip to content

 • MT Association peer café on Tuesdays from 15–17 pm.
 Room Uno.

-• On March 10 and 24 and April 14 and 21, Russian-language culture club from 17 to 20 pm Vestik kultury.
+• On April 14 and 21 and on May 5, a Russian-language cultural club from 17 to 20 p.m.
+Vestik kultury.
 Topics range from visual arts to music, from dance to literature.
 Room Uno. Русскоязычный клуб invites all those who wish to talk about culture from 17 p.m.

 • April 14th Circular Economy Week Clothes for Exchange event, sports equipment flea market and café from 18–20 pm.
-Organized by Riihimäki Cultural Services.
+Organized by Riihimäki Cultural Services and the Community College.

 On Wednesdays

-• March 18th and April 1st, 15th and 29th Natural phenomena and starry sky evening 18–20 pm organized by the Riihimäki Astronomical Society.
+• April 15 and 29 and May 13 and 27 Natural phenomena and the starry sky evening 18–20 pm organized by the Riihimäki Astronomical Society.
 Open evenings for those interested in natural sciences.
 Room Uno.

 • Peer support group for parents of Nepsy children 17–20 p.m.
 Room Uno.

-Family evenings are: February 25, March 25, April 22 and May 20.
-At the end of the evening there is a peer support discussion for parents, during which childcare has been arranged.
+Family evenings are: April 22 and May 20.
+At the end of the evening there is a peer support discussion for parents, during which childcare is arranged.
 You must register for childcare in advance.
 Places are limited.
 Contact information can be found at the end of the program.
 The first meetings of the month are intended for adults only.

 On Thursdays